Creating, Updating and Deleting Resources

 }

-A server MUST return 403 Forbidden in response to an unsupported request to create a resource with a client-generated ID.
+A server MUST return 400 Bad Request in response to an unsupported request to create a resource with a client-generated ID.

 # Responses